Quinta Brunson

 And then everyone else auditioned.

-That's where it was, that's where it got interesting because at that point, ABC kind of went to stunt cast.
+That's where it was, that's where it got interesting because at that point, ABC kind of wanted to stunt cast pretty much everyone.

 So the next person who I think we casted